 Hop to the pool deck at Disney's Paradise Pier Hotel

 You can view the fireworks from the third-floor pool deck at Disney's Paradise Pier Hotel, complete with music and narration.
 You do not need a room key to get in.
+The button on the elevator even has a fireworks viewing choice!
 When you exit the doors toward the pool area, make an immediate right.
-You will pass a bar (drinks or snacks before the show, anyone?) and see people lining up at the railing looking toward Downtown Disney.
+You will pass a bar and see people lining up at the railing looking toward Downtown Disney.
 You can arrive at this spot shortly before fireworks time.
-If you are not staying near the resort, you can park in Downtown Disney (check prices and validation requirements).
-This is a free, non-stressful way to view fireworks and get to hear the music and dialogue from the show.
-We like getting the music played for free.
-Free stuff is our jam!
-If you're into freebies, here's a blog post with lots of tips on finding free (or almost free) things to do at Disneyland.
+If you're not staying near the resort, you can park in Downtown Disney (check prices and validation requirements).
+You can also park in the adjacent hotel parking garage (but check for applicable fees in advance, as parking at hotels has gotten more expensive).